dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 # INTRODUCTION

 As someone who loves both data and the Olympic Games, I've been diving into Olympic Games dataset while eagerly waiting for the 2024 Games.
 This dataset holds a ton of information about past Olympic events from 1896 to 2016.

 I've been exploring it to find interesting facts and patterns.
 This document will show you what I've discovered and how I did it.
 We'll look at everything from ancient Olympic history to modern-day trends.

 Let's uncover the stories hidden in the data and learn more about the amazing world of the Olympics.

 ## **Brief history of Olympic Games.**

 The famous Olympic games started in 776 BC in Olympia and ended in 393 AD lasting over over a millennium.
 Inspired by the ancient Olympics, a French educator, Baron Pierre de Coubertin proposed the modern day olympic games in 1894.

 The Olympic Games were held in Athens in 1896.
 There were 43 events in which athletes from 14 countries participated, including athletics, cycling, fencing, gymnastics, swimming, and weightlifting.

 Since the 1896, the Olympic Games has evolved significantly, with the addition of new sports,the introduction of the Paralympic Games for disabled athletes, and the inclusion of women's competitions.

 The Olympic Games continue to unite people from all backgrounds and cultures in the spirit of fair competition and excellence, serving as a symbol of unity, athleticism, and mutual respect.

-## OBJECTIVES
+## **Objectives**

 We will be  uncover hidden insights by answering the following questions.